Cybersecurity in Fintech. Why Is It Important?

 Why is cybersecurity in fintech important?

-Fintech companies and startups offer more flexible (not as strictly regulated by law) products and services than banks due to modest legal regulations.
+Fintech companies and startups offer more flexible products and services than banks due to modest legal regulations.
 They also offer shorter time-to-market, which is particularly important from the business perspective.

-Fintech startups may also lower their non-functional data security requirements because of limited cybersecurity awareness and the false conviction that fully secure products aren’t flexible enough from the business perspective.
+Fintech startups may also lower their non-functional data security requirements and security protocols because of limited cybersecurity awareness and the false conviction that fully secure products aren’t flexible enough from the business perspective.

 This often leads to creating functional, but poorly secured products, which are likely to generate substantial security costs when these products are scaled and must be properly secured or fixed.
 As a result, dealing with fintech startups may be riskier than trusting global banks.

-Overall, the probability of a security breach occurring on the part of a fintech company may be higher than in a strictly regulated bank, but the impact can be similar - in the end, both process the same kind of data.
+Overall, the probability of a security breach occurring on the part of a fintech company may be higher than in a strictly regulated bank.
+Top cybersecurity threats in the fintech industry.

 Banks, financial institutions, and fintech companies are subject to security issues.
 Fintech startups are particularly attractive to cybercriminals who know that fintech companies rarely invest as much money and effort in security measures as banks.
 Mistakes such as keeping unencrypted data or unsecured third-party services are only asking for trouble.
 Most common security breaches in this sector include: